By Christopher Brown – OCDCarCare.com

 Phantom Water Spots are mineral deposits that appear or reappear, hours or days, after their removal via paint correction (machine polishing or buffing) or after a ceramic coating application.

 These below surface defects occur because the paint system received too much heat from the paint correction process and swelled up, hiding the water spots.
-After the paint system cooled off and returned to its normal state, the water spots were again visible.
+After the paint system has recovered from swelling (cooled off) and returned to its normal state, the water spots are again visible.

 Road Tar is a topical defect that occurs when liquefied “tar” launches from tires and onto paint.
 This topical paint defect or “tar” is actually a buildup of contamination layers on roads.

-This is most frequent occurs when weather seasons change, and temperatures first becomes warmer/hot (typically 80°F and above) after winter.
-Hot days are a ripe circumstance for tar to kick up onto vehicles.
+Road tar generally builds up when weather seasons change, and temperatures first becomes warmer/hot (typically 80°F and above) after winter.
+Hot days are a ripe circumstance for tar to become molten like and to easily kick up onto vehicles.
 It is best to use a solvent to loosen, dissolve, or completely remove road tar particles.
-A clay bar process may also remove minor amounts of road tar.
+A clay bar/ physical decontamination process may also remove minor amounts of road tar.

 Paint Swelling Caused by the Heat of Paint Correction (Paint Polishing or Buffing)

 Paint Swelling: a condition where automotive paint has increased in size “swollen” from excessive heat exposure.
-As a result of this increased size, the paint has sealed defects within the swelling.
-Therefore, covering up defects or denying detailers access these defects while the swelling persists.
+As a result of the paint’s increased size (mass), the paint defects are hidden within the swelling.
+Paint swelling poses many problems because the defects covering up defects or denying detailers access these defects while the swelling persists.

-Most often this paint issue is caused from paint correction or paint polishing by introducing too much heat to the surface.
+Most often paint swelling is directly caused from paint correction (a.k.a. ‘buffing’ or ‘paint polishing’) by introducing too much heat and or other swelling agents to the paint system.

 OCDCarCare In-depth Automotive Paint Swelling Education Articles: